 Balch’s personal and administrative office was next door to the north at 8050 35th Ave NE in what is now the Seattle Audubon Society office and Nature Shop.
 That was the reason for the shared parking lot between the 8050 and 8044 buildings; both were originally used by Balch businesses.
-With the demolition of 8044 and the building of townhouses there, the parking lot has been reduced by half because the townhouses are not required to have this much parking.
+With the demolition of 8044 and the building of townhouses there, the parking lot has been reduced by half because under current building regulations, townhouses are not required to have this much parking.

 What would Balch think?

 The developer of Wedgwood, Albert Balch (1903-1976) was not opposed to newer forms of architecture, but I think he would be dismayed by the current lack of urban planning and the lack of support for the business zone in the neighborhood which he created, Wedgwood.